-29. We did not consider IST shocks because it was not clear how to develop an industry-level instrument for those types of shocks.
+^{20.} We did not consider IST shocks because it was not clear how to develop an industry-level instrument for those types of shocks.

-Turning to the conditional analysis, we identify four macroeconomic shocks using standard time-series methods from the literature: monetary policy shocks, government spending shocks, TFP shocks, and IST shocks.
-The markup increases in response expansionary monetary policy, government spending, and TFP shocks.
 In contrast, the markup decreases in response to the IST shock.
 These findings for the conditional cyclicality hold for all measures of the markup that we considered.

 We compare our results to those from the Smets and Wouters (2007) model.
 We find that the responses of our various measures of the markup are qualitatively consistent with those from the SW model for the two technology shocks we analyze.
 In contrast, we find that the responses of the markup to monetary policy and government spending shocks are inconsistent with the simulations from the SW model.
-In particular, we find that the markup increases in response to expansionary demand shocks whereas the SW model predicts a decrease.
+In particular, we find that the markup increases in response to expansionary demand shocks, whereas the SW model predicts a decrease.
 Because this key sticky-price transmission mechanism for monetary policy and government spending shocks is at odds with the data, our results suggest that NK models might benefit from a renewed focus on wage rigidities rather than price rigidities.